 Three Saints Square

 Three Saints Square is at the busy intersection of Victoria and Oxford Streets where Darlinghurst and Paddington meet.
 I am looking for a community urban music project.
 It is well disguised and I walk past it a few times before realising what I am looking at.
 A piano and chair are set up on the steps of a currently empty building.
-If I only I could play.
+Update: unfortunately the piano and chair are no longer there.

 I’ll be back